Per- and Polyfluoroalkyl Substances (PFAS) Resource Center

 - Forensic analyses

-GZA’s Team can assist in the development of well head treatment, the evaluation of how PFAS is entering the well field, the development of approaches for controlling future PFAS contamination, and, if necessary, the identification of a new water supply source.
+GZA’s Team can assist in the evaluation of how PFAS are entering a well field, the development of wellhead treatment or mitigation options, and, if necessary, the identification and development of a new water supply source and distribution system.

 - Site characterization